Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

 The integration of these hardware components through ROS facilitated a modular approach, allowing for the independent development and testing of subsystems.

+##  C. Challenges and Solution
+ The project faced significant challenges in terms of  computational power.
+ The computational capacity of the Jetson
+ Xavier was limited, which posed a significant hurdle.
+The team was unable to implement 2D LiDAR fusion and the ZED 2 camera as initially planned due to these constraints.
+ Additionally, the project demanded significant computational power for processing depth information from the ZED2 RGBD camera and running the YOLOv5 object detection model simultaneously to perform Autonomous Navigation.
+These computation demands added to the complexity and challenges of the project.
+ Despite the challenges, the team managed to devise effective solutions and achieve significant milestones.
+For depth-based perception, the ZED 2 camera was utilized for depth and RGB data.
+The team estimated distances to objects using the depth map, which proved to be a valuable asset for the project.
+For autonomous navigation, the team incorporated computer vision techniques to detect lanes and control the robot accordingly.
+ Werelied on depth data to get the distance of the object (traffic sign), which was crucial for the navigation system.
+To address the resource constraints, the team optimized algorithms for computational efficiency.
+We achieved real-time performance on Jetson Xavier by prioritizing system efficiency, which significantly improved the overall performance of the project.